Motivation-and-Behaviour/SquareEyes/docs/coding_manual/ethics/guidelines.md

 We'll provide access to the network drive during your time as a coder.
 When you finish coding, we'll revoke your access to the network drive.
-Don't copy or move any of the files off the network drive.
+Don't copy or move any of the files off the network drive.[^1]

+[^1]: We make a limited exception for creating local caches under certain circumstances.
+      See [Create a Local Cache](../../timelapse/setup/#create-a-local-cache) for more details.

 ## Guideline 4: Computer Security